SchegolevOL/LaravelReverb/README.md

 - A project demonstrating the capabilities of reverb using livewire.
-- A chat between juniors with file messaging has been created.
+- A chat between users with file messaging has been created.